swigof/Bnuuy-Deliverance/README.md

 * menu
 * auto saving per screen
 * replace tile 0 with most common background tile
+* make tile type to tile number range based tileset
 * do a pointer access vs direct access performance test. function parameter overhead.
   * can just check instruction conversion
+  * can use inlines that set a global then make call instead of parameters
+* put get_edge_tile_type into tilespace to optimize it
+* make entity x,y signed to better handle offscreen behavior?
+* de-duplicate code in entity movement / collision detection
+  * make movement / hitbox edge iteration based on signed inputs and start/finish coords
+* stop scrolls earlier to allow map space to be traversed offscreen
+* find a way to render differently sized metasprites so their x,y always corresponds to their center
+  * one 8x16 sprite: 0,0 <-> 4,8
+  * two horizontal:  0,0 <-> 8,8
+  * ...
+* make x coord 8-bit as maps are fixed to 20 tile, 160 pixel size

 ### Resources